Kunming: After World War II

-Since the economic reforms of the mid-1980s, Kunming has enjoyed increased tourism and foreign investment.
+Since the reform and opening up of the mid-1980s, Kunming has enjoyed increased tourism and foreign investment.
 Several Thai Chinese banks have offices in Kunming, for example, Kasikorn Bank and Krung Thai Bank.
 Princess Maha Chakri Sirindhorn of Thailand has visited Kunming many times to study Chinese culture and promote friendly relations.

 In the 1980s and 1990s, the city center was rebuilt, with Swiss help, in its current 'modern' style to impress visitors attending the 1999 World Horticultural Exposition.
 It was primarily during 1997 and 1998 that much of the city's roads, bridges and high rises were built.
 Today the after-effects of the Expo are apparent in more than just the physical improvements to the city—it was the Expo that made the outside world take notice of Kunming, which was relatively unknown at the time.

 In July 2005, the second Greater Mekong Subregion (GMS) Summit was held in Kunming, with government leaders from China, Laos, Myanmar (Burma), Thailand, Cambodia, and Vietnam participating.
 There, China agreed to lend its neighbors more than $1 billion for a series of projects.
 China promoted GMS cooperation as a first step toward building an eventual China-ASEAN Free Trade Area.

 Bus bombings occurred on 21 July 2008 when explosions aboard two public buses in downtown Kunming killing 2 people.

 Infrastructure improvements were underway to improve links between Kunming and Southeast Asia in time for the 2010 establishment of the China-ASEAN Free Trade Area.
 The FTA made Kunming a trade and financial center for Southeast Asia.
 In addition to physical improvements to enhance Kunming's trade with Southeast Asia, the central and provincial governments have made financial preparations to assist the city's emergence.

 In July 2006, talks at the ASEAN Regional Forum, China, Bangladesh and Myanmar (Burma) agreed to construct a highway from Kunming to Chittagong through Mandalay for trade and development.

 On 1 March 2014, 29 people were killed, and more than 130 were injured at Kunming Railway Station in a terrorist attack.